SYNically-ACKward/zsdk/README.md

 - Comprehensive coverage of Zscaler's public API.
 - Easy-to-use Pythonic interfaces.
 - Examples and guides to get started quickly.
+- Easy to use Docker files to build container with zsdk pre-installed.

 ## Installation